 Youngstown State University, with an enrollment of nearly 15,000 undergraduate and graduate students, was established in 1908.

-ShoppingAlong the US 224 corridor is Southern Park Mall—anchored by Dillard's, JCPenney, Macy's and Sears—and Boardman Plaza, one of the country's first strip malls.
+ShoppingAlong the US 224 corridor is Southern Park Mall—anchored by Dillard's, JCPenney and Macy's—and Boardman Plaza, one of the country's first strip malls.

 Things to Do The Arms Family Museum

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.